Moving Operations

 After a facility was secured, the project entailed moving and designing a new operations space which shared the floor between our warehousing, assembly, and shipping areas.

-The operation also required us to build test burin-in racks on the floor to complete the full workflow of assembly, test, package and ship.
+The operation also required us to build burn-in test racks on the floor to complete the full workflow of assembly, test, package and ship.

 Outcomes